Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

 2. Select the checkboxes ![Checkbox](/Assets/Icons/Checkbox.png "[Checkbox]") of the attributes you want to be a defining attribute for the selected variant.
   The editing toolbar is displayed above the attribute list.

-  > [Info] The defining attributes are those attributes that characterize the variant article, so those attributes that are defining the variants of the master article.
+  > [Info] The defining attributes are those attributes that characterize the product variant, so those attributes that are defining the variants of the master product.

 3. Click the button [ADD AND GO BACK].
     The *Add defining attributes* view is closed.
 The selected attributes are displayed in the area *Defining attributes*.
 A placeholder for the added attribute is displayed in the section *Formulas*.